dask/dask/docs/source/distributed.rst

 Additional Notes
 ----------------

-There are some more detailed notes on the distributed scheduler here_
+There are some more detailed notes on the distributed scheduler :doc:`here <distributed-details>`.

 .. _chest: https://github.com/blaze/chest
-.. _here: distributed-details.html